creativecommons/sre-salt-prime/docs/Host_Classification.md

 - `chapters__prod__us-east-2`
 - `chapters__stage__us-east-2`

-This host classification allows three levels of specificity to minimize the configuration required between similar hosts.
+This host classification allows multiple levels of specificity to minimize the configuration required between similar hosts.

 Like Apache2, SaltStack pillar data uses a last declared wins model.
-This repository uses (from least specific to most specific):
+This repository uses (from least-specific to most-specific):

 1. `1_LOC` (location)
 2. `2_POD` (pod/group)